Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 6. For conditional analysis.
 Just use those individuals with certain HLA to conduct the above analysis.

+7. Try to borrow information across HLAs to improve the prediction accuracy for a specific HLA.
+  7.1 Calculate HLA similarity using their pseudo sequence using Blossum62.
+(Si to share the file if this has been calculated).
+  7.2 Calculate HlA similarity using their associations with TCRs.
+Need to first predict HLA-TCR associations.
+Then the data for one HLA is its assocaition with, say 10,000 TCRs.

 Try to reproduce the Figure 7 in the grant.